redis-developer/speedup-slowapp-with-redis-di/README.md

 - User: `postgres`
 - Password: `postgres`

-Then, navigate to the folder Postgres > Databases > postgres > Schemas > public > Tables.
+Then, navigate to Postgres > Databases > postgres > Schemas > public > Tables.
 You should see the following tables:

 ![Postgres tables!](/images/pgAdmin-view-data.png "Postgres tables")